Intimacy, Sex and Fertility Issues

 - Wear layered clothing, preferably cotton.

-- Use deep, slow abdominal breathing
+- Use deep, slow abdominal breathing techniques.

 - Try acupuncture*—some people find that this can help relieve a number of their symptoms.
 Talk to your health care team first.
 It isn’t always covered by insurance.